KarMiles/polish-girl-painting/README.md

 - settings.py - settings.
 - db.sqlite3 - database used in development.
 - custom_storages.py - contains settings for production-phase storage.
+- robots.txt - file to tell search engine crawlers which URLs the crawler can access on the site
+- sitemap.xml - file to provide information about the pages, images, and other files on this site, and the relationships between them.
+Search engines read this file to crawl the site more efficiently.
 - README.md - project's documentation.

 ### Folders